shivamrai1904/TinDog/README.md

 # TinDog
-A tinder like clone for dog lovers.
+A tinder like clone app for dog lovers.